videojs/video.js/docs/guides/setup.md

 Video.js is officially available via CDN, npm, and Bower.

+Video.js works out of the box with not only HTML `<script>` and `<link>` tags, but also all major bundlers/packagers/builders, such as Browserify, Node, WebPack, etc.

 Please refer to the [Getting Started][getting-started] document for details.

 ## Decorating a `<video>` Element